shreyachidam/shreyachidam/README.md

 ---

-## 🎨 Outside of Work
+## ⚡ Fun Facts

-I love experimenting with global recipes, painting dreamy fantasy landscapes, and dancing to anything with a good beat — especially Bollywood and hip-hop.
+I love learning new recipes from different cultures, painting fantasy landscapes, and dancing to anything with a good beat (especially Bollywood).

 ---